 - Five (5) Unexcused Absences of ANY KIND: A letter will be mailed home alerting the parent/guardian that the student has reached this threshold.
 The letter will also be placed in the child’s cumulative folder.

 - Five (5) Unexcused: Truant Absences: A letter will be mailed home and placed in the student’s cumulative file.
-In this letter, administration will request a parent meeting/phone conference to develop a collaborative attendance improvement plan.
+Administration may request a parent meeting/phone conference to develop a collaborative attendance improvement plan.
 This letter will also serve as a warning for the action to take place if the student reaches 10 Unexcused: Truant absences.

 - Ten (10) Unexcused Absences of ANY KIND: A letter will be mailed home alerting the parent/guardian that the student has reached this threshold.
 The letter will also be placed in the child’s cumulative folder.